forthy42/net2o/wiki/squid.md

 ## Abstract

-10 years after BitCoins original document, the BlockChain and crypto currencies are a big hype.
-Time to look at the results of the experiment, see what failed and what works, check the consequences for society, and propose improvements.
+*10 years after BitCoins original document, the BlockChain and crypto currencies are a big hype.
+Time to look at the results of the experiment, see what failed and what works, check the consequences for society, and propose improvements.*

+*BitCoin's technology has three problems which need to be fixed: The unfair distribution of coins, the energy consumption of proof of work, and the non-scaleable replicated, but not partitioned ledger.*

 ## Introduction